 You can also export these reports to CSV, HTML, PDF, XLS, XLSX, and RAW formats and send them to email.

-This report will export all users with MFA enabled or enforced.
+The MFA registered users report will export all users who have registered MFA.
 Along with the status, the report shows MFA activation status, configured authentication methods, default authentication method, etc.

 This report displays results based on the Legacy MFA method.